inesvidal/RepData_PeerAssessment1/PA1_Template.md

 The interval with the highest average is 835 with 206.17 steps.

 ## Imputing missing values
-As missing the presence of missing values may introduce bias, let's review how many of them are there in our dataset.
+As the presence of missing values may introduce bias, let's review how many of them are there in our dataset.

 ```r